ekrell/ekrell.github.io/_posts/2021-03-08-underwater-gopro-stream.md

 Because of these reliability issues, I have been hesitant to perform any untethered missions.
 Ultimately, the goal is to have an autonomous explorer using onboard sensing and processing for opportunistic, adaptive missions.
 But that cannot happen as long as the vehicle is tied to shore.
-It is not of huge, immediate concern since I first want to simply collect an shallow underwater RGB dataset with the GoPro and spend some time developing algorithms for supervised and unsupervised learning as novelty detection.
+It is not of huge, immediate concern since I first want to simply collect a shallow underwater RGB dataset with the GoPro and spend some time developing algorithms for supervised and unsupervised learning as novelty detection.
 This brings us to the current stage of the project: integrating the underwater GoPro with a companion computer for onboard processing and collecting GoPro video from the Laguna Madre.